Udoka Azubuike

-Udoka Timothy Azubuike (/juːˈdoʊkə ˌæzəˈbuːki/ yoo-DOH-kə-_-AZ-ə-BOO-kee; born September 17, 1999) is a Nigerian-American professional basketball player for Budućnost of the Prva A Liga and the ABA League.
+Udoka Timothy Azubuike (/juːˈdoʊkə ˌæzəˈbuːki/ yoo-DOH-kə-_-AZ-ə-BOO-kee; born September 17, 1999) is a Nigerian-American professional basketball player.
 He played college basketball for the Kansas Jayhawks and was selected in the first round of the 2020 NBA draft by the Utah Jazz.
+Azubuike is a member of the Nigerian national team.

 Early life

 Born in Lagos, Nigeria, Azubuike was the youngest of 5, with two older brothers and two older sisters.
 His father, Fabian, was a police officer, and his mother, Florence, was a middle school teacher.
 Azubuike lost his father to an undiagnosed disease at the age of 10.
 In 2012, he caught the attention of recruiters with Basketball Without Borders and was offered a scholarship to play basketball in the United States.

 High school career

 Azubuike attended Potter's House Christian Academy in Jacksonville, Florida.
 His then assistant coach Harry Coxsome and his wife Donna took care of him and soon became his legal guardians.
 In his first high school game he was matched up against fellow future Kansas Jayhawk Joel Embiid.
 Azubuike was a four-year starter averaging 16.9 points and 9.7 rebounds per game his senior year.

 Azubuike played Amateur Athletic Union (AAU) basketball for the Georgia Stars in the Nike Elite Youth Basketball League (EYBL).
 He was selected to play in the 2016 McDonald's All-American Boys Game, Jordan Brand Classic, and Nike Hoop Summit.
 He was also a member of the National Honor Society.

 Azubuike was rated as a five-star recruit and considered a top-20 prospect in the 2016 high school class.
 Rivals.com ranked him as the 27th-best overall player while ESPN ranked him 22nd overall in the class of 2016.
 Azubuike received offers from many universities including Duke, Texas, Kentucky, and shortened his final list of colleges to Florida State, Kansas, and North Carolina.
 On January 28, 2016, he announced his choice to play college basketball at the University of Kansas.